Reverse Shoulder Replacement / Arthroplasty in Chennai, India

 The cost of reverse Shoulder Surgery in Chennai can range from approximately ₹3,00,000 to ₹6,00,000.

-Best Surgeon for Reverse Shoulder Replacement / Arthroplasty in Chennai
+Best Surgeon for Reverse Shoulder Replacement / Arthroplasty in Chennai, India

 Dr Shriram Krishnamoorthy from Shri Bone & Joint Clinic is the best surgeon for Reverse Shoulder replacement in Chennai.
 He has over ten years of experience in this orthopedic field.
 He is a national board certified orthopedic surgeon.